vanbujm/con-ai/post.md

-# Recreating Constitutional AI with a New Twist: Introducing "Societal AI"
+# Recreating Constitutional AI with a Twist: Introducing "Societal AI"

 Can a human ever be _safe_?
 This might seem like an odd question, but it is one with heavy implications.
 If we wish to create safe AI, then surely we need to know what makes our world _safe_.
 I'd like to put forward the following theory:

 > On an individual level humans are not very safe.
 We can be irrational, violent, selfish, and simply make mistakes.
-> Safety, at least the one many of us enjoy on a day-to-day basis is and emergent property of society.
-It is the result
+> Safety, as many of us enjoy on a day-to-day basis, is and emergent property of society.
+It is the result of a complex
-> of a complex web of interactions between individuals, institutions, and norms that we created in order to feel safe.
+> web of interactions between individuals, institutions, and norms that we created in order to feel safe.
+This society
-> This society then reflects back on the individual, shaping their behavior and thoughts.
-It is a feedback loop that has
+> then reflects back on the individual, shaping their behavior and thoughts.
+It is a feedback loop that has been
-> been evolving for thousands of years with relatively good results.
-If we could somehow capture the qualia of society
+> evolving for thousands of years with relatively good results.
+If we could somehow capture the qualia of society and
-> and inject it into AI, then perhaps we could create an AI that has the potential to be _safe_.
+> inject it into AI, then perhaps we could create an AI that has the potential to be _safe_.

 But how does one summarize society in a way that can be used to train AI?
 This is what aim to attempt in this work.